How technology has changed the face of education

 3. Using iPads in the classroom improved Math scores.

 CNet reported how one American school has decided to compare the efficiency of studying with regular textbooks and iPads.
 All this was done in an attempt to see the effect of personal devices on students’ performance.
-As it turned out, 78% of such students scored either “advanced” or “proficient” on tests in the end of the year.
+As it turned out, 78% of such students scored either “advanced” or “proficient” on tests at the end of the year.

 This means that their grades increased by 20% with the aid of using technology inside the classroom.